 Shows median, quartiles and outliers in data

-A box plot is one of the best visualizations for understanding the spread, shape, and variability of a dataset.
+A box plot (also called a box and whisker plot) is one of the best visualizations for understanding the spread, shape, and variability of a dataset.
 It highlights medians, quartiles, and outliers in a clean and compact chart, making it perfect for comparing distributions across groups.
-If you are looking for a fast and simple box plot maker, this guide explains what a box plot is, when to use it, and how to create one instantly.
+If you are looking for a fast and simple box and whisker plot maker, this guide explains what a box plot is, when to use it, and how to create one instantly.

 A box plot, also known as a box and whisker plot, summarizes a dataset using five key statistics: